 4. Not using the theme’s available styles.

-If you’re using a premium theme, you’ll have all sorts of opportunities to make your site look great.
+If you’re using a premium theme like one from Elegant Themes or Studiopress, you’ll have all sorts of opportunities to make your site look great.
 Be sure to use the built-in theme styles you’ll find under the editor drop-down titled ‘Format’ that shows ‘Paragraph’ as the default, as well as the options shown in the drop-down menu titled ‘Styles’.

 Do your best not to change font sizes and such manually in the editor if you want your posts and pages to look cohesive across your site.